mel-project/docs.themelio.org/content/try-themelio/melminter.md

 (You can also reconfigure the number of threads used through the `--threads` argument)

 This nominal DOSC is then continually converted through Melswap into mel, and used to pay transaction fees.
-Any excess is sent back to the backup wallet.
+Any excess is sent to the payout address.
 All of this can be configured through `melminter` command-line arguments; `melminter -h` gives a full explanation.

 ## Caveats